astropy/astroquery/docs/ned/ned.rst

 **Image and Spectra Queries**

-The image queries return a list of `astropy.io.fits`_ `HDUList` objects for the specified name .
+The image queries return a list of `~astropy.io.fits.HDUList` objects for the specified name.
 For instance:

 .. code-block:: python